 HIGHLIGHTED ITEMS AND SHARE-BASED COMPENSATION EXPENSE

-The table below includes highlighted items, share-based compensation expense and intangible amortization for the third quarter of 2016.
+The table below includes highlighted items, share-based compensation expense and intangible amortization for the fourth quarter of 2016.

 USE OF NON-GAAP FINANCIAL INFORMATION